lelou6666/nimbus-docs/phantom/arch.rst

 nginx
 -----

-Both the REST service and the web application are fronted by an nginx load balancer.
+Both the Autoscale service and the web application are fronted by an nginx load balancer.
 This is done so that we can dynamically add and subtract replicated instances of each service without interrupting users.
 Further, this allows us to use VMs (with potentially changing IP addresses)